 The International Security and Aerospace Systems Certificate is a 12-credit hour program offered by the Sam Nunn School of International Affairs and the Guggenheim School of Aerospace Engineering.
-The interdisciplinary certificate is for graduate students and post-baccalaureate professionals studying on a non-degree basis.
-Students will take courses that explore the intersection of international security, military gaming and modeling, and aerospace systems.
-The certificate will provide students with technical knowledge of aerospace systems and an understanding of relevant political and strategic context.
+Students take courses that explore the intersection of international security, military gaming and modeling, and aerospace systems.
+The certificate provides students with technical knowledge of aerospace systems and an understanding of relevant political and strategic context.

 Certificate Requirements - 12 credit hours

 |AE 6393 Introduction to System of Systems Engineering - Principles of System Architecting, Simulation, & Analysis||3|

 |INTA 6014 Scenario Writing and Path Gaming or|

 INTA 6742/CX 4232/CSE 6742 Modeling, Simulation, and Military Gaming

 - Official Transcripts, including award of bachelor’s degree or equivalent